NEWAGE-Labs/nal.docs/docs/SOPs/Software and Computers/Git.md

 * Sign Off - Signs out of the current Git User.
 * Commit - Commits all staged changes to the current branch of the local repository
 * Push - Pushes the most recent commit of the current branch to a remote repository.

+## Training and Authorization

+This procedure is the primary training for obtaining competency with **Git**.
+Evidence of training can be shown by completing at least the following actions via one of the 4 interfacing tools (Github.com, Atom, BASH, or GitGUI):

+* Initialize a Repository
+* Clone a Repository
+* Fork a Repository
+* Create a Branch
+* Add Commits
+* Push Commits
+* Fetch Commits
+* Pull Commits
+* Merge a Branch